saleor/saleor.io-learn/checkout/checkout-page.md

 ## Splitting the cart page into components

-Let's refactor the cart page by splitting it into a few components so it's easier to manage.
-We can identify sections as components to extract:
+Before we add new features, first let's refactor a little bit the cart page.
+We will split the cart component into a few smaller components so it's easier to manage.

+We can identify the followins sections to extract as separate components:
 1. the cart header section that consists of the content between the `<header>...</header>` tags;
 1. the list of products described by the `<ul>...</ul>`;
 1. the cart summary that will eventually contain the cart value, i.e. the products total along with shipping costs, taxes and possible discounts